a5221985/tutorials/Assembly/NASM_Tutorial_CS_LMU_EDU.md

 			cvtsd2ss	reg32, xmmr/m32	; reg32 <-- floatToInt(xmmr/m32)

 ## Recursion ##
+1. While implementing recursive functions, we need to save registers carefully (because the same registers are overwritten when the function is called again and again)
+	1. Strategy: push registers which need to be preserved before and after call to recursive function

 ## SIMD Parallelism ##
 ## Saturated Arithmetic ##
 ## Graphics ##